PheonixS/devops-test/SOLUTION.md

 ### Prerequisites

-- Running k8s cluster, I used Docker Desktop
+- Running k8s cluster, I used [Docker Desktop](https://www.docker.com/products/docker-desktop/) and double checked using [Kind](https://kind.sigs.k8s.io).
 - Kubectl is pointing to the cluster
 - Make installed, I used `GNU Make 3.81` - this is done to avoid polluting this document with long commands and was useful during development/testing
 - Ansible installed, I used version `2.17.4`